 made through use of assets of the plan by the fiduciary, and shall be

 subject to such other equitable or remedial relief as the court may deem

 appropriate, including removal of such fiduciary.

-A securities fraud attorney from Meyer Wilson can step in and fight to
+A breach of fiduciary attorney from Meyer Wilson can step in and fight